Skip to main content

 </button>

-Small detail, high impact.
+Small detail, big payoff.
 A screen reader user now hears "Dismiss notification, button" and knows exactly what the control does.

-Auto-dismiss and pause-on-hover are time-dependent, which makes tests inherently flaky if done wrong.
-I used jest.useFakeTimers() and act() to control the clock:
+Auto-dismiss and pause-on-hover are both time-dependent, which makes the tests inherently flaky if you do them wrong.
+I leaned on jest.useFakeTimers() and act() to control the clock:

 • Verify the toast exists at t=0